harshb2204/Java-Programming/6_MemoryManagement/README.md

 This demonstrates how Java efficiently manages memory by automatically deallocating stack memory as soon as the scope of methods ends.

+### Garbage Collection Process
+After the stack is cleared and all references are deleted, the objects still remain in the heap memory.
+This is where the Garbage Collector's role becomes crucial.
+The Garbage Collector will detect and delete all the unreferenced objects from the heap.

+The Garbage Collector runs periodically, and the JVM controls when to run the garbage collector.
+While you can request garbage collection using `System.gc()`, this doesn't guarantee that GC will run immediately.
+This is why Java is called automatic memory management.

+The frequency of Garbage Collection running is directly proportional to how much of the heap memory is currently full.
+As the heap fills up, garbage collection runs more frequently to free up memory.